craignicol/cosmosdb-presentation/slides.md

 ## The change feed

-@fa[rss-square fa-5x] Every change that happens to the data is published in a feed that you can subscribe to via Azure Functions or other hooks.
+@fa[rss-square fa-5x north-west] Every change that happens to the data is published in a feed that you can subscribe to via Azure Functions or other hooks.

 +++